steviegt6/steviegt6/README.md

 <h3 align="center">Backend Software Developer & Game Modder™®©</h3>
 <p align="center">
   Heya, I'm Stevie (or Tomat, depending on where you've met me).
 I'm an unprofessional game modder and software developer.
-My main language is C# but I'm more or less competent with Java.
+I am proficient in C#, and can program in Java and JavaScript as well, though I prefer not to use those two when possible.
 </p>
 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=Steviegt6">